techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 3. } catch (InterruptedException e) { }

 Assuming the thread is not interrupted, which one of the following statements is correct?

-a.
-The code will not compile, because exceptions cannot be caught in a thread’s run() method. b.
-At line 2, the thread will stop running.
+A. The code will not compile, because exceptions cannot be caught in a thread’s run() metho
+D.
+B. At line 2, the thread will stop running.
 Execution will resume in, at most, 100 milliseconds.

-c.
-At line 2, the thread will stop running.
+C. At line 2, the thread will stop running.
 It will resume running in exactly 100 milliseconds.

-d.
-At line 2, the thread will stop running.
-It will resume running some time after 100 milliseconds have elapsed.
+D. At line 2, the thread will stop running.
+It will resume running some time after 100 milliseconds have elapse
+D.

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: